mulle-sde/mulle-sde.github.io/index.md

 * if you want to develop using mulle-objc, I'd say yes
 * if you want to use it just to grab and build some dependencies (project type *none*), I'd say yes
 * if you have time and energy to look into bash sources, to look for hidden options and to see why usages are out of date, I'd say yes
+* if you just use the stable tools (see below), I'd say yes

 Otherwise the whole thing is not badly documented, but there are snags.